Arlington PD faces tough questions about O’Shae Terry shooting at NAACP Meeting

 Harmon, for the first time on Tuesday, spoke to the media about what happened.

-Merritt wouldn’t let him discuss the events leading up to the shooting, but Harmon did discuss what was going through his mind during it all.
+Merritt wouldn’t let him discuss the events leading up to the shooting, but Harmon discussed what was going through his mind during it all.

 Harmon is not facing any charges but claims he hasn’t been interviewed yet by APD as part of their criminal investigation that will be presented to a grand jury.

-One primarily centered around the protocols and procedures regarding an officer opening fire towards a moving vehicle.
+One primarily centered around the protocols and procedures regarding an officer opening fire toward a moving vehicle.

 Riddle advised those asking questions that she didn’t know the procedures word for word and didn’t want to misquote them or get anything wrong.